woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-31-cnq-3q2025-4-shareholder-return-threshold/en/2025-12-31-cnq-3q2025-4-shareholder-return-threshold.md

 quarter: "3Q2025"
 ---

-## [Part 4] CNQ Valuation: The Reality Behind 'Upside is Open' - The Threshold of Shareholder Returns
+## CNQ Valuation: The Reality Behind 'Upside is Open' - The Threshold of Shareholder Returns

 ---

 ## 1. Overview: Beyond Simple Growth - 'A Waterfall of Cash'

-Many investors only expect profits when oil prices rise.
-However, CNQ's true 'upside' explodes when external variables like oil price increases meet internal variables like **changes in return policies due to debt reduction**.
-This analysis examines where that threshold lies through business report figures.
+CNQ investment should not only expect profits when oil prices rise, but also examine the combination of external variables like oil price increases and **internal variables like changes in return policies due to debt reduction**.

 ---